Mike's Notes

 Pipi Nest

-Every nest has these properties;
+Every nestspace has these properties;

 - One Pipi major version

-- One Pipi Edition
+- One Pipi edition

 - One account type